wasim-abuzaher/test-web-stack/README.md

 > I almost finished, but I don't have time to create everything what is required

 Please provide a plan for the rest of the things that you would do.

+> I want to remain privacy of my submission and not expose it in my GitHub account

+Feel free to create new GitHub account and open a PR from it.